United Way works for a healthier America

 - Avoid substance abuse.

-- Access physical and dental health care.
+- Have access to physical and dental health care.

 - More than 33% of children and adolescents are overweight or obese.
 That’s 25 million kids and teenagers.